-Hiring labor is one of the biggest expenses among organizations.
+Hiring labor, especially contingent workers is one of the biggest investments among organizations.

 Employers have found innovative ways to get this work done more efficiently at lower costs.
 This is how the contingent workforce was born.